Indigenisation and Economic Empowerment Act: Description

 The law will give Zimbabweans the right to take over and control many foreign-owned companies in Zimbabwe.
 Specifically, over 51 per cent of all businesses in the country will be transferred into local African hands.
 The bill defines an indigenous Zimbabwean as “any person who before the 18th of April 1980 was disadvantaged by unfair discrimination on the grounds of his or her race, and any descendant of such person.”

 The law does not specify whether or not the transfer of ownership would simply apply to mergers and restructurings in the future, or if it applies to all current companies.
 The minister for indigenisation and empowerment would have the power to allow some companies to be exempt of the transfer law for some time.
-This is not a new idea because there have been proposals for similar transfer actions, but they have all come up fruitless.
+This is not a new idea; there have been proposals for similar transfer actions, but they have all come up fruitless.
 The Zimbabwean government has promised the foreign-owned companies that are soon to be taken over that authorities would help the businesses set timetables for the transfer of business shares to local black Zimbabweans.
-Even before the bill became law, it had had repercussions on investors and foreign companies such as Orascom Telecom, a mobile phone company.
+Even before the bill became law, it had repercussions on investors and foreign companies such as Orascom Telecom, a mobile phone company.

 Context

-President Mugabe administration had already redistributed the commercial farms owned by non-black-African farmers to poor native Zimbabweans.
+President Mugabe's administration had already redistributed the commercial farms owned by non-black African farmers to poor native Zimbabweans.
 This policy ended up chasing some white farmers out of the country, leading to a lack of any new investment and a huge decline in farm output.
 In a short time, Zimbabwe went from a net exporter of food to a net importer.
-This led to a rise in food prices because less food was being grown and harvested.
-Because the prices of food were too high for most people to afford, the president then set price controls on many products, discouraging the production of the products.
-Many of these same items were available on the black market which led to an increasing inflation rate.
+This led to a rise in food prices, as less food was being grown and harvested.
+Because the prices of food were too high for most people to afford, the president then set price controls on many products, discouraging their production.
+Many of these same items were available on the black market, which led to an increasing inflation rate.